javemar/feedzailabeler/README.md

 # feedzailabeler

-Foobar is a Python library for automatiaze the process of change of status in feedaiz
+FeedzaiLabeler is a Python library for automataize the process of change of status in CM

 ## Installation